Worcester Park

 The Worcester Park post town, which is coterminous with the KT4 postcode district, covers all of the suburb and also extends into Old Malden.
-Other neighbouring localites include Kingston, Sutton, New Malden, Motspur Park, Lower Morden, Stoneleigh, Tolworth and West Ewell.
+Other neighbouring localities include Kingston, Sutton, New Malden, Motspur Park, Lower Morden, Stoneleigh, Tolworth and West Ewell.

 Worcester Park railway station (London Zone 4, South Western Railway), runs trains into London Waterloo.

 Many maps and postal addresses refer to a significant part of North Cheam as Worcester Park, even though they have different postcodes.

 The Beverley Brook runs through Worcester Park, alongside Green Lane and past Green Lane Primary School, traversing up to Cuddington Recreation Ground.
 The Huntsmans Hall (now The Brook) was situated on what was the far boundary of a hunting ground for Henry VIII.